icaroharry/AEDS/README.md

   ```

   >>> #### 1.2.5.getWidget():
   This method gets a widget in the container.
-Example:
+Implementation:
   >>
   >